-Where and when do I use them?
+Where and when do I use Branded hashtags?

 The best way to use branded hashtags is deliberately.
 Most readers hate to be clobbered with a long list of hashtags at the end of every post, and your branded tag will get lost in the mix.

-But you want it attention, so put it where you have captive or curious attention.
+But you want it to attract attention, so put it where you have captive or curious attention.
 Rolling out a new product?
 Instagram Stories is a perfect place for your audience to see it all by itself in caps.
 Trying to connect people to your event?
 Use it in captions on Twitter, Instagram, and Facebook to create an album for your audience to view.
-And be sure to monitor their performance and tweak your strategy as needed.
+And be sure to monitor their performance and tweak your brand strategy as needed.